kayabaNerve/full-chain-membership-proofs/crypto/bulletproofs-plus/README.md

 Several optimizations are possible, such as:

+- Implementation of a proper vector commitment scheme
 - Removal of scalar matrix for a more direct structure
 - Support for batch verification
 - Removal of `Circuit::prove` and `Circuit::verify` for simply `Circuit::compile`
 - Post-processing of gates/constraints in `Circuit::compile`
+- Reduction of the amount of `clone`s

 Despite that, this library is performant enough to write and work with circuits.
 Accordingly, optimization has been delayed until after the initial proof of